How To Use Dante Devices in AES67 Mode with WheatNet-IP Devices

 See how there's an entry there already?
 Click the Edit button so we can modify it.

 Change the Multicast Address to match what is in your flow.
-In my example, it's 239.192.191.1.
-Change the port to 5004.
+In our example, we have a Multicast Address of 239.192.253.0 and a Port of 50100.
 Leave Payload Type at 100.
 The packet rate for the Dante card is 1ms.
 Ignore the section about Reference Clock, we don't need it.
-Click OK.
-Finish.
-Now you can route the audio coming from the Dante card to a destination on a blade.

 Repeat the process to create a multicast flow for each microphone/device and matching source for each flow.
 This will put Dante sources into Navigator so you can route Dante sources to Wheatnet IP destinations

 On the Dante Controller side, you need the RAV2SAP utility to transmit SDP information to Dante Controller to route WNIP sources to Dante destinations.
+This is a third-party application available from Ravenna.
+It is free, but registration is required.

 • Related Articles